Status: Under Construction

-The Ince Biomass Energy Plant is a proposal for a renewable energy plant at Ince Park in Cheshire.
+The Ince Biomass Energy Plant is located at Protos Park in Cheshire.

-The Ince Biomass Energy Plant would be fitted with leading edge biomass power generation technology.
+The Ince Biomass Energy Plant is being fitted with leading edge biomass power generation gasification technology.

 An extensive Environmental Impact Assessment was undertaken as part of the planning process for the wider Resource Recovery Park.
 This was expanded upon to assess the changes in anticipated impact between the consented bio-ethanol plant and the new biomass plant proposal.
 Comprehensive environmental studies were completed including assessments of air quality, noise levels, visual impact, ecology, hydrology and geology.